Derrick Todd Lee: Stalking incidents

 In 1999, Lee started stalking 36-year-old Collette Walker after seeing Walker at her workplace at a seafood market.
 On June 21, Walker was approached by Lee at a parking lot near her home in St. Francisville.
-Lee twice asked Walker out for a date, then asked if she could give him a ride, which she all declined.
-Two days later, Lee followed Walker into her apartment and refused to leave before leaving after getting a fake phone number.
+Lee twice asked Walker out for a date, then asked if she could give him a ride, all of which she declined.
+Two days later, Lee followed Walker into her apartment and only left after getting a fake phone number.
 Walker said that while Lee was not openly hostile, he was insistent to meet her again and nonchalant while touching things inside her home.

 On July 3, 2002, Lee sexually harassed a woman he had followed through Breaux Bridge, Louisiana.
 Lee had tried to pull the victim towards him by the arm while he masturbated under his clothes.

 Murders

 Randi Mebruer

 On the night of April 18–19, 1998, 28-year-old Randi Jane Mebruer (née Cieslewicz) disappeared from her home in Zachary, Louisiana.
 Her house had been stalked several times in the past by Lee during his nightly voyeur prowls.
 That night, Lee, who had been laid off from his latest job two days earlier, left his usual hang-out, Liz's Lounge, after an argument with his girlfriend.
 Via Louisiana Highway 964, he drove to Mebruer's house, broke into her bedroom, where he attacked Mebruer in an attack that caused severe bleeding.
 After incapacitating her, Lee dragged Mebruer to the driveway, where she was raped.
 Her body was never found, disappearing along with her keys and a pair of five-pound dumbbells.
 Her disappearance was reported by her ex-husband Michael Mebruer Sr., who had arrived from Mississippi the following morning to pick up their three-year-old son, who had slept through the events.

 Michael was the prime suspect, with police finding out about his alcoholism, frequent fighting with his partners, and a death threat he had made against another ex-wife who had followed his car once.
 Michael's girlfriend provided an alibi for the night and he was released due to a lack of evidence, receiving custody of his son, though local police continued to keep him under informal watch for years.